Price: Free

 The architecture is based on the structure of similar temples in south India.
 Inside, Sri Maha Mariamman or Mother Mari is centrally located as the main Goddess of the temple and is surrounded by Ganesh, Siva, Krishna, Vishnu, Lord Thendayuthapani, Sri Mahalakshmi and Sri Kali.
-A small Hindu temple at the centre of the site is where Shiva Lingam is located.
+A small Hindu temple at the center of the site is where Shiva Lingam is located.
 The temple used to welcome only Hindus and was closed in the afternoon for praying by reciting Ramayana.
 Nowadays the temple is more open to the public, worshippers of other gods, and tourists.

-Maha Mariamman Temple is situated in on the corner of Pan Road and Silom Road and is the most significant Tamil Hindu temple in Thailand.
-Further down the road and on street corners nearby, there are several kiosks that sell saffron-coloured marigold flower garlands for worshippers, Indian food and desserts, as well as some western style cafe and breakfast outlets.
+Maha Mariamman Temple is situated on the corner of Pan Road and Silom Road and is the most significant Tamil Hindu temple in Thailand.
+Further down the road and on street corners nearby, there are several kiosks that sell saffron-colored marigold flower garlands for worshippers, Indian food and desserts, as well as some western style cafe and breakfast outlets.

 This temple is also known as Wat Khaek or Uma Devi temple after the principal Buddha image of the temple.
-The temple’s name reflects the founder’s belief of Shakti which is mainly dedicated to Goddess Mariamman.
+The temple’s name reflects the founder’s belief of Shakti, which is mainly dedicated to Goddess Mariamman.
 The Hindu Goddess Mariamman or Mother Mari is God Siva’s queen.
 As Mother Mari, she is the goddess of mercy and elegance.
 Many devotees come to worship her and pray for good wishes.

 Buddhists see it as good karma to pray and give offerings and donations to Hindu gods and this is where you will see the flowers and the decorations sold at the flower market being put to use.